shayansadeghieh/neuronpedia/README.md

 1. Load the webapp with the [local database setup](#i-want-to-use-a-local-database--import-more-neuronpedia-data), then using the model / selected source as you would normally do on Neuronpedia.
 2. Use the pre-generated inference python client at `packages/python/neuronpedia-inference-client` (set environment variable `INFERENCE_SERVER_SECRET` to `public`, or whatever it's set to in `.env.localhost` if you've changed it)
 3. Use the openapi spec, located at `schemas/openapi/inference-server.yaml` to make calls with any client of your choice.
-4. [TODO #1](https://github.com/hijohnnylin/neuronpedia/issues/1): Use a documentation generator to make a simple tester-server that can be activated with `make doc-inference-localhost`
+You can get a Swagger interactive spec at `/docs` after the server starts up.
+See the `apps/inference/README.md` for details.

 #### Pre-Loaded Inference Server Configurations